Disloyalty to the Union

 Senate vote: Feb.
 5, 1862

-Among the forty-four senators who remained after the southern states seceded at the start of the Civil War, Jesse Bright of Indiana was the Senate's most senior Democrat.
+Among the 44 senators who remained after the Southern states seceded at the start of the Civil War, Jesse Bright of Indiana was the Senate's most senior Democrat.
 A senator since 1845, Bright was noted for his grasp of Senate rules and precedents and for his frank manner.
 He was willing to take firm positions on sensitive issues, regardless of the long-term consequences of his stands.
 Bright's colleagues regarded him as capable of unswerving friendship to those who shared his proslavery views and as "an enemy who knew how to inflict punishment" to those who did not.
 His principal Senate antagonists were abolitionists Charles Sumner (R-MA) and Morton Wilkinson (R-MN).
 In recognition of his seniority, Bright had served as the Senate's president pro tempore in 1854, 1856, and 1860.
 During his tenure in that position, Bright saw to it that Sumner received no committee assignments.

 In mid-1861, the Democrats were a helpless minority in the Republican-controlled Senate.
 Shortly after the inglorious rout of Union troops at the first Battle of Bull Run, Thomas Lincoln, a Texas arms merchant, was captured by federal forces as he attempted to cross into Confederate territory.
 Lincoln's captors found among his possessions the following letter, dated March 1, 1861, from Jesse Bright to "His Excellency Jefferson Davis, President of the Confederation of States":

 Allow me to introduce to your acquaintance my friend, Thomas B. Lincoln of Texas.
 He visits your capital mainly to dispose of what he regards a great improvement in fire-arms.
 I recommend him to your favorable consideration as a gentleman of the first respectability, and reliable in every respect.